|Corn is cheap and plentiful, which is the main reason it is|

-Corn.
 It's in almost every dog food you can find.
-The trouble is, it is a very low-quality ingredient.
-It should not be high on the list of ingredients in your cockapoo's food, and it is better if you can avoid it completely.
-Corn and other low-quality grains can be allergens, take up valuable space in your dog's diet that could be filled with more nutritious options, and are not something dogs were designed by nature to eat and digest.
+The trouble is, corn is a very low-quality ingredient.
+It should not be high on the list of ingredients in your cockapoo's food, and it is better if you can avoid it completely!
+Corn and other low-quality grains can be allergens, taking up valuable space in your dog's diet that could be filled with more nutritious options, and are not something dogs were designed by nature to eat and digest regularly.

 Kibble with fillers like corn can lead to canine diabetes, allergies, obesity, bloating, skin problems, cramping, nutritional deficiencies, and excessive bowel movements.
 Pet food containing corn can, and sometimes does, contain harmful aflatoxins (a type of mold spore that can, in high quantity, cause aflatoxosis, with symptoms like fever, jaundice, lethargy, bloody diarrhea, and more).
 At it's most innocuous, corn is like sugar for your dog, with little redeeming quality, besides calories and bulk.
 Most objective veterinarians and dog experts have reached a consensus: corn has little to no nutritional value for your pet.
 We believe this to be especially true for animals known to have sensitive digestive tracts, like your cockapoo.

 While I am not going to recommend a specific product for your cockapoo in this particular post, you can start your search by reading about what to look for in a healthy kibble.
 You can also browse the internet for organic and corn-free dog foods.
 Use Google and you are bound to get lots of hits!

 These foods are bound to be at least slightly more expensive than cheaper, corn-based foods, but each meal will be smaller and more nutritious, making the food last longer.
 The benefits to serving your dog corn-free foods are myriad.
 Your dog will be healthier, his skin and coat will look better, he will have less waste to eliminate, and he will have more healthy, natural energy.